XML

 </data>

-- data/localize/string - will match “Browse Hotels”, “About Us”, “Site Map” and “An excellent budget hotel in New York City”.
+- will match “Browse Hotels”, “About Us”, “Site Map” and “An excellent budget hotel in New York City”. -

-- data/images/img.title - will match “Bedroom - Basic Suite” and “Bathroom - Basic Suite”.
+- will match “Bedroom - Basic Suite” and “Bathroom - Basic Suite”. -

 HTML-like Files

 Some XML files closely resemble HTML files and are more effectively translated by parsing them as HTML files.
-Smartling allows you to specify HTML as the file type when uploading an XML file in the dashboard to cope with this type of XML files.
-If uploading via API, give html as the Smartling identifier for the file.
+Smartling allows you to specify HTML as the file type when uploading an XML file in the dashboard to cope with this type of XML file.
+If uploading via API, give HTML as the Smartling identifier for the file.

 Managing Untranslated Strings